makma/fingerprintjs.com/content/blog/what-the-online-gaming-and-gambling-industry-needs-to-know-about-betting-bots.md

 To identify suitable bets, betting bots are programmed to scrape gaming and gambling sites in order to find new opportunities before the odds change.
 This can put a massive strain on gaming and betting web servers as betting bots try to access various information simultaneously.

 ## What is a betting bot?

 A betting bot is designed to automate the gambling process by actively scanning gambling and gaming websites for any changes in odds so users can quickly capitalize on them before they disappear.
 Players usually download a script from the internet or pay an expert to create a custom script to set up a bot.
 When this script executes, it becomes a bot.

 Betting bots can run on an individual's machine or virtual machines across data centers where servers run multiple accounts simultaneously.
 The betting bot takes input from the player and performs actions based on player instructions.
 It is meant to bring monetary returns using automated cheating or make decisions based on scraped statistics and markers.
 With multiple bots playing the same game, a player can take advantage of arbitrage decisions or set up a game so that one bot wins by betting against other botted accounts.
 Collaborated bots make multiple bets with net positive winnings.

-Some players wonder if betting bots are legal; they [are legal](https://professionalbettingonline.com/are-betting-bots-illegal/), according to Professional Bettting Online.
+Some players wonder if betting bots are legal; they [are legal](https://professionalbettingonline.com/are-betting-bots-illegal/), according to Professional Betting Online.
 However, they are considered unethical since certain games involve other players' money.
 For example, if a player sets up a bot to play poker, the bot could win to the detriment of other players, forcing them to unfairly lose their money.

 Automated betting in card games and online casinos aren't the only types of bots.
 Data scrapers crawl the web and collect data for various sports betting arbitrage bots and bot betting software.
 Bot betting software can be resold to others for profit, and a sports betting bot can be used to place automated bets with bookmakers.
 Developers even have APIs to help script writers automate bets, scrape the web, and perform arbitrage against multiple platforms to earn money from unethical activities.
 While ethics might not be a legal concern, it negatively impacts platform revenue.

 ## How does a betting bot work?